bjgreg24/p3_excel/README.md

 However, here are some hints that might help you implement each requirement:

 1. Sheets for each class:
-  a.
-When creating the new sheets, you’ll use .create_sheet().
+- When creating the new sheets, you’ll use .create_sheet().
-  b.	myWorkbook.sheetnames gives a list of all the sheet names.
+- myWorkbook.sheetnames gives a list of all the sheet names.
 This might be useful to check if you already have a sheet created for a class.
 E.g. if “Algebra” not in myWorkbook.sheetnames, make another sheet, but if “Calculus” is already there, don’t make a new sheet for it, etc.
-  c.
-Remember you can loop through rows of a worksheet using .iter_rows().
+- Remember you can loop through rows of a worksheet using .iter_rows().
 If you do iter_rows(min_row=2) you’ll skip the headers.
 2.	last name, first name, student ID, and grade columns
-  a.
-If you loop through the original excel file, during every iteration of the loop, you can add a row from the original file to the new workbook.
+- If you loop through the original excel file, during every iteration of the loop, you can add a row from the original file to the new workbook.
-  b.	first name, last name, and studentID are stored all in one column.
+- first name, last name, and studentID are stored all in one column.
 Cleaning up poorly formatted data is a common task.
 I recommend looking up the .split() function in python to help with this.
-  c.
-One easy way to add all this data to the new workbook/worksheet is to use the worksheetVariable.append() function.
+- One easy way to add all this data to the new workbook/worksheet is to use the worksheetVariable.append() function.
 You can put a list in the parentheses, and it will just add it to the next open spot in the worksheet.
 3. Filter
-  a.
-See 19.9 in the textbook if you need an example of this.
+- See 19.9 in the textbook if you need an example of this.
-  b.	myWorkbook.worksheets gives a list of worksheet objects that you could loop through to do this for each worksheet
+- myWorkbook.worksheets gives a list of worksheet objects that you could loop through to do this for each worksheet
-  c.
-You need to apply the filter to the range starting in A1 and ending in D(the max number of rows in that sheet).
+- You need to apply the filter to the range starting in A1 and ending in D(the max number of rows in that sheet).
 How do you get the number of rows that have data in a sheet?
 4. Adding functions
-  a.
-See 19.8 in the textbook for examples of inserting excel functions.
+- See 19.8 in the textbook for examples of inserting excel functions.
-  b.
-Column F will have the titles of the functions
+- Column F will have the titles of the functions
-  c.
-Column G will have the actual results
+- Column G will have the actual results
 5. Simple formatting
-  a.
-You only need to bold the headers of Columns A, B, C, D, F, and G.
+- You only need to bold the headers of Columns A, B, C, D, F, and G.
-  b.
-You need to adjust the width of those same columns based on the number of characters in each of the headers.
+- You need to adjust the width of those same columns based on the number of characters in each of the headers.
 What function returns the number of letters in a string?
 6. Save the results
-  a.
-Use myWorkbook.save(filename=”filename.xlsx”)
+- Use myWorkbook.save(filename=”filename.xlsx”)

 Upload just the python file to Learning Suite.
 Only one person per group needs to upload.